friedow/blink-cmp-zsh/README.md

 ZSH completion source for blink.cmp

-‼️ This project is still in a very early develpment stage.
+‼️ This project is still in a very early development stage.
 Please don't use this in prod :D. ‼️

 ## Local Development